environmentalinformatics-marburg/tubedb/docs/_documentation/import_formats.md

 - `MyPlot_2010.csv` -> MyPlot
 - `123_old.csv` -> 123

+Note: If your stationname contains underscores or you have multiple stations in one CSV file, see the next format specification (station name by column).

 #### header:

 First line of file content is header.
-Columns start by datetime followed by sensor name columns.
+Columns start by `datetime` and followed by sensor name columns.

 format: `datetime,SENSOR1,SENSOR2,SENSOR2,...`